Dog care when on vacation is something I think about every time I head outdoors with George.

 Preparedness is not about expecting things to go wrong.

 It is about accepting that they can, and quietly deciding to be ready anyway.
+That mindset is central to Dog Care When on Vacation, especially when you are exploring unfamiliar environments.

 As a vet nurse and a dog owner, I see both sides.
 I see the calm, organised person who has thought ahead.
 I also see the owners who arrive at the clinic shaking, saying I did not know what to do.